JanssenProject/jans/docs/cli/cli-attribute.md

   pattern: Search pattern. [string]
   status: Status of the attribute [string]
 ```
-Let's do some queries using `get-attributes` operation ID.

 To get all the attributes without any arguments, run the following command:
 ```commandline